brimdata/zed/zng/docs/zeek-compat.md

 #types	bool	count	int	double	time	interval	string	string	port	addr	subnet	enum	set[string]	vector[string]	string	count
 T	123	456	123.456	1592502151.123456	123.456	smile\xf0\x9f\x98\x81smile	\x09\x07\x04	80	127.0.0.1	10.0.0.0/8	tcp	a,in,set,things	order,is,important	Jeanne	122
 ```

+## About Aliases

+Multiple Zeek types discussed below are represented via a
+[type alias](spec.md#3117-alias-typedef) to one of ZNG's
+[primitive types](spec.md#5-primitive-types).
+The use of the alias maintains
+the history of the field's original Zeek type such that `zq` may restore it
+if/when the field may be later output again in Zeek format.
+Knowledge of its
+original Zeek type may also enable special operations in ZQL that are unique to
+values known to have originated as a specific Zeek type, though no such
+operations are currently implemented in `zq`.

 ## Type-Specific Details